Hair Jig Crappie

 - ICE FISHING

-As mentioned above there is plenty of ideas on why hair outperforms plastic for crappie, when it does that is.
+As mentioned above there is plenty of ideas on why hair outperforms plastic for crappie, when it does that.
 Some say the natural action that is there with just the movement of water or current.
-This subtle action is why hair jigs work so well when fishing for crappie in cold water.
-Crappie are cold-blooded.
+This subtle action is why hair jigs work so well in cold water.
+Crappie is cold-blooded.
 When the water temps drop so does the crappie activity.
 They don’t chase their food as much and often demand a very subtle and sparse profile.
 Hair jigs have this and will trigger strikes without any action imparted by the angler.
-A hair jig sitting over a deep brush pile in the winter is all that is needed to catch a few crappie.
+Oftentimes, a hair jig sitting over a deep brush pile in the winter is all you need to catch a few crappies.
 So cold water is probably the best time to use hair jigs for crappie.

 A slow bite is another time when a hair jig works great.
-Sometimes crappie are just not biting.
+Sometimes crappie is just not biting.
 Maybe they have eaten already or maybe they gorged before a previous storm or cold front and just aren’t hungry.
-Either way a hair jig is a go to jig for crappie anytime it is a tough bite and your other methods are coming up short.
+Either way a hair jig is a go-to jig for crappie anytime it is a tough bite and your other methods are coming up short.

 While I have only done a little ice fishing I do follow ice fishing because I think it would be lots of fun if you could get on some good fish.
-I know that hair jigs are used often through the ice to entice those cold water crappie.
-Die hard ice anglers use hair jigs and many tie their own.
+I know that hair jigs are used through the ice to entice those cold-water crappie and Wintertime Crappie anglers, here in the south, use hair jigs as well.
+Die-hard ice anglers use hair jigs and many tie their own.
 Check out this Uncut Angling video for some great hair jig crappie fishing.
 This is why I would love to go ice fishing more.

-CATCH CRAPPIE WITH HAIR JIG: Giant Hair jig Crappie Awesome Video
+CATCH CRAPPIE WITH HAIR JIG: Giant Crappie Awesome Video